tumbarumba/issue-tracker-tools/README.md

 Commands:
-  epic-summary  Report on stories within epics. epicissues    Generate jql to search issues for epics with a given label issue         Report on issue detail. project       Report on progress for a project. release       Describes a list of tickets as release notes resolved      Report on recently closed issues. working       Report on issues currently in progress.
+  epic-summary  Report on stories within epics. epicissues    Generate jql to search issues for epics with a given label in-progress   Report on issues currently in progress. issue         Report on issue detail. project       Report on progress for a project. release       Describes a list of tickets as release notes resolved      Report on recently closed issues.
 ```

 See below for more details on the issue tracker subcommands.